A Guide To Greens Powder – How To Use Super Greens For Health

 - 1 cup milk or almond milk (fluid)1 cup of water

-- 2 tablespoons sugars (granulated) OR 1-2 packets of organic sweetener
+- Two tablespoons sugar (granulated) OR 1-2 packets of organic sweetener

 - Pour into mugs and enjoy.

-- Greens powder is packed full of nutritional value and provides many health benefits that when taken regularly can no only support our bodies, but our minds and our moods.
+- Greens powder is packed full of nutritional value and provides many health benefits that, when taken regularly, can support our bodies, minds, and moods.

 Commonly Asked Questions